 WHAT'S NEW?
 Let us design a custom musette for you.

 These musettes are perfect for short day rides, runs to the store or post office, or any other ride where all you might need is a wallet, a windbreaker, and a place to put any goodies you might pick up!
 Wonderful for walking & hiking too.
-Watch out that your girlfriend or wife doesn't appropriate it for a casual Saturday purse!
+Watch out that the fashionista in your life doesn't appropriate it for the runways!
 The bleached, light-weight cotton musette measures 10 x 14.5 inches, with a 40 inch-long cotton shoulder strap and a chrome button snap; all reproduced from an original 1960s Italian cycling musette and made for you when you order.

-Ordering & Shipping: To order, click the "Add to Cart" button and you will be taken to a Secure Site: Visa, MasterCard, Discover, American Express, and PayPal credit cards are accepted.
+Ordering: To order, click the "Add to Cart" button and you will be taken to a Secure Site: Visa, MasterCard, Discover, American Express, and PayPal credit cards are accepted.
 You don't need a PayPal account to pay with a credit card through PayPal; no service fee will be charged to you, it's charged to me.
-I ship by the cheapest and most secure method and any overpayment for shipping is refunded back to you.
-Musettes will be shipped in a USPS flat rate Priority envelope; $5.95 in the U.S., $19.95 to Canada and $23.95 World Wide.
-Quite a few will fit in a Priority flat rate envelope.
-FOREIGN ORDERS WELCOMED!
+FOREIGN ORDERS WELCOME!
+New lower shipping prices!

 Custom Musettes: If you have an idea, photo or drawing you'd like to put on a musette we can make your musette for the same price as our regular musettes.
 We'd be happy to answer any questions you have; feel free to contact us.

 Click on thumbnails for a larger view.